 Grapes are first de-stemmed and then fermented in temperature controlled, stainless steel tanks for 8 days, with constant skin contact.
 During fermentation wine is both pumped over the cap of grape skins at the top of the tank (remontage), and also the cap is pressed into the fermenting wine (pigeage).
 Both these processes ensure a perfect colour and aroma extraction, without producing excessive tannin.
 Afterwards the solid parts of the grapes are pressed in vertical presses with double screws.
 This is a smooth and slow treatment that favours the extraction of the colour and tannins that reside in the skin of the grapes.

-Intense cherry red in colour with aromas of red berries, ripe plum, licorice, chopped nuts and balsamic.
+Spicy aromas lead to intense cherry, red berries, ripe plum, licorice, chopped nuts and balsamic.
 On the palate the wine is silky and balanced with rounded tannins and fresh acidity.
 The finish is long and mineral with a hint of sweet spice.

 The Spanish love their lamb, beef and - obviously - jamón!
 This is the perfect partner.